IPM OF SQUASH

 IPM:

-Rotate planting with non-hosts crops such pole sitao or other vegetables legumes.
+Rotate planting with non-hosts crops such pole sitao or

 Plant in well-drained soils.